Visual Identity

 Usage

-Primary Logo (as shown above) – The primary color of the leaf should be PMS 383C.
-The Thomas name should be either PMS 425 or White.
-It is intended to use the white copy on darker backgrounds in order to maintain legibility.
+Primary Logo (as shown above) – Intended for use on white copy on darker backgrounds in order to maintain legibility.

 Requirements